-22. Competition Requirements
+- 22. Competition Requirements - a.

-- a.
 Local Suppliers must be used wherever possible under £30,000.
-A local supplier is defined, for this purpose, as operating within the BH, DT and SO postcode regions. - b.
-All requirements of any value relating to the Provider Selection Regime (PSR) and Concessions must go through the SPT. - c.
-Competition Requirements: £0 £5,000
+A local supplier is defined, for this purpose, as operating within the BH, DT and SO postcode regions.

+All requirements of any value relating to the Provider Selection Regime (PSR) and Concessions must go through PCM.

+c.
+Competition Requirements: £0 - £5,000